min2ha/ukwa-site/content/target/70451/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: No-deal Brexit myths debunked - ROSS CLARK explains why we WON'T starve and planes WILL take off

 Article argues against some of the more lurid scare stories about the impact of a "no deal" Brexit.